Sections of this webpage:

 It was one of those Southern summers with air that is stagnant and humid, when cumulus clouds would pop up every morning across the South, from Louisiana to the Carolinas, and develop into cumulonimbus thunderstorms during the afternoons.

 We were in San Antonio, and needed to get home.
 Going to bed at 5:00 in the evening, we woke up at 1:00 a.m., were at the airport about 2:30, and took off in the 182 just past 3:00.
-We crossed Texas and into Louisiana in the night without incident, except to watch a lightning display in an isolated cloud thirty miles north as we passed it at the border.
+We crossed Texas and into Louisiana in the night without incident, except to watch a fascinating lightning display on top of an isolated cloud thirty miles north as we passed it at the border.

 Sunrise saw us crossing the Mississippi, and we had to do an approach through a thin cloud layer into Meridian to refuel.
 The clouds were thicker climbing out, and as we crossed Alabama they continued to grow higher and higher.

 Crossing into Georgia, we heard a Bonanza on his way to Florida on the radio, landing in Mississipi to refuel, just as we had an hour earlier.
-Flying north around Atlanta, the clouds were now reaching up to us, and we could see the cumulus clouds in the Smokies were already building into dark cumulonimbus storm clouds.
+Flying north around Atlanta - through the busy NELLO intersection and then headed toward the Electric City VOR, the clouds were now reaching up to us, and we could see the cumulus clouds in the Smokies were already building into dark cumulonimbus storm clouds.

 And then we were into South Carolina - almost home!
 We began our descent through the thankfully still-cumulus layer, still relatively bump-free.
 We touched down at Donaldson about 11:30 a.m., finished for the day, safely on the ground and at home.